echo2echo/passwordGenerator/README.md

 FYI, A Gmail password can be up to 100 characters long.

-An Outlook/Microsoft account password can be 256 charaters long.
+An Outlook/Microsoft account password can be 256 characters long.

 Retrieve a password with a web browser...